pjbull/raspberry-patch/software.md

 cp setup/Make.UNKNOWN Make.rpi
 {% endhighlight %}

-Then we made the following changes to Make.rpi:
+Then we make the following changes to Make.rpi:

 {% highlight  bash %}
 ARCH         = rpi